ilstam/FF-Multi-Converter/README.txt

 E.g. you can run the application even if you don't have PIL installed, but you will be able to convert any other types except image files.

-In an Ubuntu system you can install all requirements and dependencies with the command:
+In an Ubuntu system where Python, PIL and LibreOffice are already installed, you can install the rest with the command:
 	sudo apt-get install python-qt4 ffmpeg unoconv

 Python, PIL and OpenOffice are already installed.